Substitutions in Console.WriteLine#

 construction, better called fill-in-the-braces,

-that can be used with Console.WriteLine
+that can be used with Console.WriteLine.

-Instead of inserting user input with the +
+Instead of inserting user input with the + operation as in

 using System;